BenJilks/TinyScript/README.md

         println(prime)

 ## Classes
 Classes are declared as "class name { ... }".
 Attributes can only be defined in the scope of the class.
 Methods are defined using the same function notation.
-Attributes can be refered to either inside the 'self' object or on there own.
+Attributes can be referred to either inside the 'self' object or on there own.
 The function with the same name as the class is the constructor.

 TODO: fix crash when error + get attr